bekk/bekk-christmas/post/functional/scala-3.md

 <!-- TODO inform on Show and adding SHow[Double] -->

-For `myGenericFunction` we have defined a function where we operate on one type `A` that has an implementation of `Show` that is unnamed and defined numeric operations through a new type class, `Numeric`.
-The power of this is that within the function we have a well defined set of possible things to do.
-If this had been from separate library then we could just implement the `given` instances for our own types.
+For `myGenericFunction` we have defined a function where we work on one type `A` that has an implementation of `Show` that is unnamed and defined numeric operations through a new type class, `Numeric`.
+The power of this is that within the function we have a well-defined set of things to do.
+If this had been from separate library, then we could just implement the `given` instances for our own types.

 <!-- - TODO explain Numeric -->

 <!-- - TODO! new scope rules -->

-`Show` is not one of the conceptually important examples, but the use case for type classes are none the less a fantastic tool for many abstractions.
+`Show` is not one of the conceptually important examples, but the use case for type classes is none the less a fantastic tool for many abstractions.
 Such examples can be to define specific functionality for types in generic code like `myGenericFunction` or modeling abstractions[^applicatives].